DrJieTao/data6900/week4/hands_on.md

 ---

 ### **The Artifact: `Adaptive_System_Definition.md`**
-*(This mirrors the structure of the original course's `chat-log.txt`.
-It is a "System Definition File" that students will paste into the LLM.)*
+*(It is a "System Definition File" that students will paste into the LLM.)*

 ```markdown
 # 1. Role